 All students are also allocated to a House.
 At the end of each academic year Houses and Year groups compete for trophies awarded for positive behaviour, high attendance, sporting achievement and participation, the learning standards, charity work and House Points.
 Each week students have assemblies and throughout the year take part in a series of fun and exciting challenges.
 We find this gives students a strong sense of identity within our school community.

 We are a fully inclusive comprehensive school who ensures that all students can achieve their potential academically, personally, socially and emotionally regardless of their gender, ethnicity, social background, religion, sexual identity, physical ability or educational needs.
 At JMHS we aim to provide a personalised approach to learning with the relevant support and adjustments made to learning that will maximise your child’s progress both within and outside of the classroom.

-Our Special Educational Needs and Disabilities Co-ordinator, Mrs K Barker, has responsibility for SEND, and is always willing to meet with parents to discuss a students’ specific needs.
+Our Special Educational Needs and Disabilities Co-ordinator, Mrs S King, has responsibility for SEND, and is always willing to meet with parents to discuss a students’ specific needs.